LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Go to References

 Click in a predicate name in a scope directive, goal, or `uses/2` directive and select the "Go to References" or "Find All References" menu or context menu items.
 References are interpreted here as messages, super calls, predicate calls, and predicate declarations.
-For dynamic predicates, references include asserting or retracting clauses for them.
-Note that recursive calls are not counted as references.
+Note that recursive calls and predicate definitions are not counted as references.

 Click in an entity name in an entity opening directive to find references to it in other entity opening directives (i.e., entities in an implementing, importing, complementing, extending, instantiating, or specializing relation with the selected entity), `alias/2` directives, `uses/1-2` directives, and multifile predicate clauses.
 In the case of an object, this also finds explicit messages to the object.
 Note that you can go to an entity opening directive by clicking in an entity name and selecting the "Go to Type Definition" menu or context menu item.